klovnefisk/nuutti.no/content/posts/emotion-theatre.md

             Are we angry because they remind us of inequality in the world?

 &nbsp;
+How about the organizations that ask for donations?

- I personally despise those people / ads asking for money to poor countries.
+ I personally despise ads asking for money to poor countries.

  Accompanied by a picture of a malnourished child.